 Orally it is used to reduce pain, swelling and inflammation and to reduce the body's immune response.
 In general this drug is used to treat hormonal conditions when the body does not produce enough of its own steroids, and to treat a range of immune and allergic conditions.
 Hydrocortisone is used as an injection for treating various conditions such as severe allergic reactions, arthritis, blood diseases, breathing problems, certain cancers, eye diseases, intestinal disorders, and skin diseases.
 The injectable form of hydrocortisone is used when a similar drug cannot be taken by mouth or when a very fast treatment is needed, especially in patients with severe medical conditions.
 This drug may also be used with other medications as a replacement for certain hormones.

-Pharmacology is a crucial part of medicine wherein various drugs are used to advance the well-being of an individual.
+Pharmacology is a crucial part of medicine wherein various medications are used to advance the well-being of an individual.
 Some drugs cure the infection or a disease; few prevent the occurrence of a symptom or a disease, and few are used in long-term treatment of the disease.
 Drugs are obtained from the plants as well as they can be synthesized organically.
 The drugs are used in various combinations or a single drug by the pharmaceutical industry during its preparation.
-The half-life of each drug is different, and the dosage of the drug depends on the half-life of the drug.
+The half-life of each medicine is different, and the dosage of the drug depends on the half-life of the drug.
 The below information gives the detailed description of Hydrocortisone drug.

 The main glucocorticoid secreted by the adrenal cortex.
 Its synthetic counterpart is used, either as an injection or topically, in the treatment of inflammation, allergy, collagen diseases, asthma, adrenocortical deficiency, shock, and some neoplastic conditions.
 [PubChem]